 Each fall and spring, the Police Division takes part in national drug take back events coordinated by the Drug Enforcement Agency (DEA).
 These events provide an easy way for residents to drop-off old and unused prescription drugs drive-thru style at the Municipal Services Center parking lot.
 Dates are posted on our event calendar and published in City newsletters.

-The division has free gun locks available to assist residents in keeping firearms secure and out of reach.
+The division has free gun locks available to assist residents in keeping firearms secure and out of reach of children.

-For more information, or to request a gun lock, complete the email form below.
+For more information on firearms related topics, or to request a gun lock, complete the email form below.

 Upon request, a police officer will visit and assess your home’s level of security free-of-charge.
 This includes assessing the effectiveness of door/window locks and security lighting.